Russia raises rates in emergency move as rouble collapses

 "This should make it more difficult to short (the rouble).
 I think it shows they are really concerned about the speed of the decline in the rouble."

-See also: Falling oil price and the rouble in 2014 at link.reuters.com/deq63w See also: Falling oil price weighs on Russian economy and the rouble at link.reuters.com/nep63w

-(Reporting by Katya Golubkova and Alexander Winning in Moscow and Daniel Bases in New York; Editing by Leslie Adler, Toni Reinhold)
+(Reporting by Katya Golubkova and Alexander Winning in Moscow, Daniel Bases in New York and Cecile Lefort in Sydney; Editing by Leslie Adler, Toni Reinhold and Lisa Shumaker)